bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 [environment settings](https://app.bucket.co/envs/current/settings/app-environments)
 in Bucket.

-> [!CAUTION]
+{% hint style="danger" %}
-> Secret keys are meant for use in server side SDKs only.
+Secret keys are meant for use in server side SDKs only.
-> Secret keys offer the users the ability to obtain
-> information that is often sensitive and thus should not be used in
+Secret keys offer the users the ability to obtain information that is often sensitive and thus should not be used in client-side applications.
-> client-side applications.
+{% endhint %}

 Bucket will load settings through the various environment variables automatically (see [Configuring](#configuring) below).